gromacs/gromacs/docs/user-guide/mdp-options.rst

       component.
 This geometry is not supported with constraint pulling.

+   .. mdp-value:: angle

+      Pull along an angle defined by four groups.
+The angle is defined as the angle between two vectors: the vector connecting the first to the second group and the vector connecting the third to the fourth group.

 .. mdp:: pull-coord1-groups

-   The two groups indices should be given on which this pull coordinate will operate.
+   The group indices on which this pull coordinate will operate.
+   The number of group indices required is geometry dependent.
    The first index can be 0, in which case an absolute reference of :mdp:`pull-coord1-origin` is used.
 With an absolute reference the system is no longer translation invariant and one should think about what to do with the center of mass motion.
-Note that (only) for :mdp:`pull-coord1-geometry` = :mdp-value:`direction-relative` four groups are required.

 .. mdp:: pull-coord1-dim